 Pattern VEP

-For the Pattern VEP, you will be shown black and white squares that resemble a checkerboard on a computer screen.
-You will see the squares move and change in size throughout the test.
-As you're watching this, the signals from your brain will be recorded through the electrodes.
+For the Pattern VEP, your child will be shown black and white squares that resemble a checkerboard on a TV screen.
+Your child will see the squares move and change in size throughout the test.

 Flash VEP